Jan Tallman , DVM

 During her 5-year stint in the Army Veterinary Corps, CPT Tallman was stationed first at Offutt Air Force Base in Bellevue, NE for 2 ½ yrs.
 She then moved to Roosevelt Roads Naval Station in Puerto Rico for 2 ½ yrs.
 Puerto Rico was a bit of a culture shock for the Iowa farm girl but she quickly adjusted and learned to love snorkeling, sailing and the year round warm weather.
 While in Puerto Rico, CPT Tallman and James started their family with a beautiful baby girl, Alexandra.
 The day they returned to Iowa permanently with Alexandra they left 90-degree Puerto Rico to land in –26-degree wind chill Iowa nine hours later.
 Brrr.

 Dr. Tallman lazed around the house from February through March 1996 before starting at Eastview Animal Hospital in April 1996.
 She worked as an associate until purchasing half of the practice in January 1998.
 She currently lives in Ottumwa with her beautiful children Will, Zoe and Alexandra and husband, James.
-The family has two spoiled dogs, Bullet and Zain and one Sassy cat.
+The family has two spoiled dogs, Te' Amo and Zain and two cats; Sassy and Magneto.
 Dr. Tallman loves working at Eastview.
 She loves meeting the clients and their pets and helping them with what they need to be happy and healthy for as long as possible.